autodesk-platform-services/aps-power-automate-tools/docs/tutorial/part2-model-derivatives-actions/index.md

 # Part 2: Model Derivatives Actions

+In this part of the tutorial you will:

+- Add actions to the connector for interacting with the APS Model Derivative service
+- Create an action to list all model views for a given design
+- Create an action to list element properties for a specific model view
+- Test these actions using a model URN and a view GUID from ACC

 ## List model views

 - Go to the **3.
 Definition** step in the connector configurator, and click **New action**